-Customers are naturally skeptical of signing an annual contract of any kind, especially if they’re new to your company, so it’s critical you give your technicians the tools to quickly and easily sell the benefits of an HVAC maintenance contract and show them why your HVAC service contract is worth it.
+Customers are naturally skeptical of signing an annual contract of any kind, especially if they’re new to your company, so it’s critical you give your technicians the tools to quickly and easily sell the benefits of an HVAC maintenance contract and show them why HVAC checkups are worth it.

 1. Club memberships

-HVAC maintenance contracts provide an opportunity to make repeat customers feel special and give them access to exclusive discounts or deals.
+HVAC maintenance contracts provide an opportunity to make repeat customers feel special and give them access to exclusive discounts or deals, in addition to helping them save on energy costs.
 One way to do that is by calling them a club membership instead of an HVAC maintenance agreement or service contract.